 Office of Electricity Delivery and Energy Reliability, DOE.

-DTE Energy Trading, Inc. (DTE) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act (FPA).
+DTE Energy Trading, Inc. (Applicant or DTE Energy Trading) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.

-Comments, protests or requests to intervene must be submitted on or before April 13, 2007.
+Comments, protests, or motions to intervene must be submitted on or before May 5, 2017.

 BILLING CODE 6450-01-P